-Names: Ceratophrys ornata, Ornate horned frog, Pacman frog, Pac-man frog, Pac man frog, South American horned frog, Argentine horned frog, ornate pacman frog, Argentine wide-mouthed frog
+Names: Ceratophrys ornata, Ornate horned frog, Pacman frog, Pac-man frog, Pac man frog, South American horned frog, Argentine horned frog, ornate pacman frog, and Argentine wide-mouthed frog.

 Pacman Frogs in the Wild

 Pacman frogs are native to South America.
-They are terrestrial (land dwellers) amphibians and are actually very poor swimmers.
+They are terrestrial (land-dwelling) amphibians and are actually very poor swimmers.
 They spend most of their time in a humid environment among damp leaf litter.

 Housing Pacman Frogs

 Pacman frogs, despite their large size, do not need a large cage since they are not very active.
 A 10-gallon tank is fine for one of these frogs, as they will often try to eat their cage mates, they should be housed alone.

 A cage top is recommended to help maintain temperature and humidity but pacman frogs are not known to be at risk of escaping.

 The tank can be lined with paper or smooth rocks, as long as leaf litter or moss and some plants (live or artificial) are provided for your frog to burrow/hide in.
 The substrate should be misted daily to help maintain high humidity (over 50%).

 A shallow bowl of water should also be provided.
 The dish must be fairly shallow (e.g. a ceramic saucer from a plant pot) to minimize the risk of your frog drowning.
 Depending on how humid your tank is, your pacman frog might spend much of their time in their water dish, so providing plants around the dish will help your frog feel more secure.
 The water dish should also be in a warmer part of the cage so that the water does not get too cold.